PALM-tools/palmmeteo/README.md

 ## License and authors

-PROMET is distributed under the GNU GPL v3+ license (see the `LICENSE` file).
-It was created by the Institute of Computer Science of the Czech Academy of Sciences (ICS CAS) and by the Deutsche Wetterdienst (DWD).
+PALM-METEO is distributed under the GNU GPL v3+ license (see the `LICENSE` file).
+It was created by the Institute of Computer Science of the Czech Academy of Sciences (ICS CAS) with contributions by the Deutsche Wetterdienst (DWD).